Core Strategic Asset Allocation with Tactical Dynamic Management

 We combine these elements to create an overall portfolio and strategy aligned with your investment policy statement and specific to your needs, time horizon, risk tolerance and risk capacity.

 We begin the portfolio construction process with strategic asset allocation (SAA) which is based on the general principles of Modern Portfolio Theory (MPT) to develop, monitor and manage a portfolio that balances risky assets (like equities) with less risky assets (like debt instruments).

 We do not subscribe to a simplistic ‘Buy-Hold-Pray’ approach.
 While academic theory shows that investors gain over time as long as they stay fully invested, reality has shown that approach goes counter to the behavior of most investors.
 And we realize that a significant draw-down in your account value may be devastating to your life plans.

-So we’ve developed our models to combine core strategic asset allocation with tactical buying and selling decisions for the satellite portions of the portfolio.
-Our tactical trading is based on signals developed from market conditions, sentiment and trends identified in select securities or sectors.
+So, we’ve developed our models to combine core strategic asset allocation with tactical buying and selling decisions for the satellite portions of the portfolio.
+Our tactical trading is based on signals developed from market conditions, sentiment, and trends identified in select securities or sectors.
 It may also be based on recommendations provided by third-party research services.

 Using these rules-based signals allows us to take the emotion out of the investment decision process which helps us help our clients avoid the costly mistakes that may come from panic-driven selling at a bad time.

 Our goal is to build you a globally diversified, tax-efficient portfolio that combines management investment styles and includes proactive hedging to protect your portfolio on the downside.